I saw a butterfly flutter by the other day.

 Ooh, doesn’t that make you shudder and want to hunker down in your underground shelter, load your .38 special and .243 and heat up some freeze-dried scrambled eggs and potato flakes?

-Actually, I think Kimmy’s personnel might be holding tight to guns that jam when the trigger’s pulled and missiles launched during any “preemptive strike of justice” might not make it very far past the walk-in closet that houses the Taco Supreme’s collection of 50,000 DVDs before falling into the North Pacific.
+Actually, I think Kimmy’s personnel might be holding tight mostly to guns that jam when their triggers are pulled and any missiles launched by he and his henchmen/slaves might not make it very far past the walk-in closet that houses his collection of 50,000 DVDs before falling into the North Pacific.

 Yep, it’s time for “everyone to come together” because “together, we can make a difference.”

-It’s also time we “make America great again” and “take back our country.”
+It’s also time we “keep America great” and “take back our country.”

 Of course, a buttery fly might flutter by, too.

-You know, sometimes I feel like I’d like to take back our country.
-The same way I take back a half-gallon of milk that’s bad right off the shelf.
+You know, sometimes I feel like I really would like to take back our country.
+Kind of like when my wife takes back a half-gallon of milk that’s bad right off the shelf.